HamsaRagheb/Mobile-Controlled-Home/README.md

 9. The door is represented as a servo motor with two opposite positions (ability to manage servo motor with two angles).
 10. The fan is represented as a DC motor.
 11. The fan is controlled by mapping the output distance from the ultrasonic to PWM signal.
+12. You can hear the alarm sound
-12. You can stop the system at any time using the keypad.
+13. You can stop the system at any time using the keypad.

 The project specifications are as follows:
 1. Using ADC peripheral to measure the output voltage from the LDR sensor and turning LED array based on the value.